-The primary goal of the project is to return farmland back to its original state – forested, freshwater, and tidal wetlands – in order to improve the water quality of degraded downstream estuaries and reopen these waters for shellfishing.
+The primary goal of the project was to return farmland back to its original state – forested, freshwater, and tidal wetlands – in order to improve the water quality of degraded downstream estuaries and reopen these waters for shellfishing.

 The re-created wetlands are retaining, filtering, and providing natural treatment of agricultural runoff from remaining upstream farmland.
-They are also effectively restoring watershed hydrology, trapping sediments, converting nutrients and preventing other pollutants from reaching the downstream coastal waters.
+They are also effectively restoring watershed hydrology, trapping sediments, converting nutrients, and preventing other pollutants from reaching the downstream coastal waters.

 Visit the Preserve

 North River Wetlands Preserve, which is located at N River Farms Road in Otway, is open to the public.
 You can gain pedestrian-only access to this 6,000-acre preserve for free if you’re a member, or consider a donation of $5 per day if you’re a non-member.
 The preserve is open for hiking, biking, and other pedestrian activities.
 Visitors must park before the gate, sign in at the kiosk and walk around the gate to access the preserve.
-Drop your payment in the cash box, or register online and sign the waiver at this link.

 Mountains-to-Sea Trail